- If Chrome is slow and underperforming some elements such as the extensions or browsing data might get in the way.

-- Now click Images to open the options directly below.
+- Now click Images.
 Click Show all (recommended) to switch that setting to Do not show any images.

-- Enter ‘chrome://flags’ in the browser‘s URL bar and press Return to open the page below.
+- Enter chrome://flags in the browser‘s URL bar and press Enter.

 - Press the Ctrl + F hotkey to open the search box.

-- Enter ‘number of raster threads’ in the search box to find the flag setting in the shot directly below.
+- Enter the number of raster threads in the search box to find the flag setting.